andres-sacco/2022-nerdearla101/README.md

-# 2022-nerdearla101
+# 2022 Nerdearla101
-This repository was moved to another place
+This repository was moved to [another place](https://github.com/andres-sacco/microservices-from-zero)